 There’s a new food trend that’s taking off and food industry experts say you’ll be seeing more of it – probiotic-enhanced foods.
-Or foods that have live microorganisms added to provide possible health benefits.
+These are foods that have live microorganisms added to provide possible health benefits.
 Food producers are starting to put them in items such as ice cream, coffee, tea, soups and even beer.
-And you can find make-it-yourself Kombucha classes at community colleges so people can learn to make the probiotic-rich tea at home.

-Then, there’s an explosion of over-the-counter pill forms of live bacteria that help balance the natural bacteria in your body.
+And then there’s the explosion of over-the-counter products that can help balance the natural bacteria in your body.
 So it begs the question – should everyone be taking probiotics like a multi-vitamin or at least be seeking out foods rich in them?

-Jamie Weyant, director of Dietary Services at OSF HealthCare Holy Family Medical Center in Monmouth, Illinois, says for average, healthy adults there’s nothing wrong with taking a probiotic.
-But she emphasizes there are hundreds of strains of probiotics, so an over-the-counter probiotic might not help if you have a specific problem such as chronic diarrhea or bloating.
+Jamie Weyant, director of Dietary Services at OSF HealthCare Holy Family Medical Center in Monmouth, Illinois, said there’s nothing wrong with average, healthy adults taking a probiotic.
+But since there are hundreds of strains of probiotics, an over-the-counter probiotic might not help if you are experiencing a specific problem such as chronic diarrhea or bloating.